 Today I am opening up about our journey with Olivia and how I dealt with our infertility issues.
 To deal with infertility was difficult, painful and brought a feeling of loneliness.
 As I close the door on Liv’s birthday week there are tons of emotions I am feeling.
 But the greatest has been of gratitude that I am sitting here writing about her 1st birthday being over.

-But, in the deepest part of my soul I have always known Liv.
-We’ve been on evening bike rides, brushed her hair on the first day of kindergarten, kissed goodbye when I drop her off at college and sipped a glass of champagne at her rehearsal dinner.
-Her beautiful little life has already flashed right in front of my eyes even before I had my first glimpse of her on that beautiful day she came into this world.
+But, in the deepest part of my soul, I have always known Liv.
+We’ve been on evening bike rides, I’ve brushed her hair on the first day of kindergarten, kissed goodbye when I drop her off at college and sipped a glass of champagne at her rehearsal dinner.
+Her beautiful little life has already flashed right in front of my eyes even before I had my first glimpse of her on the beautiful day she came into this world.

 More and more women are opening up on their infertility issues.
 Whether you have to wait 3 months or 5 years, the painful reminder that you aren’t becoming a mother hurts all the same.
 It’s the one thing that money can’t buy.
 Everything else we can work extra hard or save up and buy.
 Life is worth more than any amount of money, it’s a blessing.
 I am a living testimony that it can and WILL happen.
 God has your plan, just trust it.
 Find the things that can distract you from the hurt.
 Lean on the people that can understand your circumstances.
 Relax and let it be.
 It’s ok to be vulnerable, it’s ok to be sad, it’s ok to be angry.